joshsh/stream42/README.md

 * all [RDF Term syntax](http://www.w3.org/TR/sparql11-query/#syntaxTerms) and [triple pattern](http://www.w3.org/TR/sparql11-query/#QSynTriples) syntax via Sesame
 * [FILTER](http://www.w3.org/TR/sparql11-query/#tests) constraints, with all SPARQL [operator functions](http://www.w3.org/TR/sparql11-query/#SparqlOps) supported via Sesame **except for** [EXISTS](http://www.w3.org/TR/sparql11-query/#func-filter-exists)
 * [DISTINCT](http://www.w3.org/TR/sparql11-query/#modDuplicates) modifier.
 Use with care if the streaming data source may produce an unlimited number of solutions.
 * [REDUCED](http://www.w3.org/TR/sparql11-query/#modDuplicates) modifier.
 Similar to DISTINCT, but safe for long streams.
-Each subscription maintains a solution set which begins to recycle after it reaches a certain size, configurable with `SesameStream.setReducedModifierCapacity()`.
+Each subscription maintains a solution set which begins to recycle after it reaches a certain size, configurable with `RDFStream4j.setReducedModifierCapacity()`.
 * [LIMIT](http://www.w3.org/TR/sparql11-query/#modResultLimit) clause.
 Once LIMIT number of answers have been produced, the subscription is cancelled.
 * [OFFSET](http://www.w3.org/TR/sparql11-query/#modOffset) clause.
 Since query answers roughly follow the order in which input statements are received, OFFSET can be practically useful even without ORDER BY (see below)

 Syntax explicitly not supported:
 * [ORDER BY](http://www.w3.org/TR/sparql11-query/#modOrderBy).
-This is a closed-world operation which requires a finite data set or window; SesameStream queries over a stream of data and an infinite window.
+This is a closed-world operation which requires a finite data set or window; RDFStream4j queries over a stream of data and an infinite window.
 * SPARQL 1.1 [aggregates](http://www.w3.org/TR/sparql11-query/#aggregates).
 See above

 Syntax not yet supported: